SutekhVRC/VibeCheck/docs/LovenseConnect.md

 2. If using the Lovense Connect app for PC you can just leave the default IP address `127.0.0.1`.
 3. If using a smartphone with Lovense Connect, the smartphone must be on the same LAN as your PC running VibeCheck.
 Then input the smartphone's LAN IP address.

+## Getting Connected

+- Download the [Lovense Connect](https://www.lovense.com/cam-model/guides/pc-dongle) app (Lovense Connect is a different app than Lovense Remote) either on your smartphone or on PC.
+If using the PC version you must have the Lovense adapter.
+- Open the Lovense Connect app and connect your toys to it.
+- Start VibeCheck
+- VibeCheck will ask the Lovense Connect API for your devices.
+I recommend using the `Lovense Connect Override` option to tell VibeCheck to connect to the device directly instead of using the Lovense Connect API.

 ## Pros

 - Can be a more stable alternative if you dont have a very good bluetooth LE adapter